 If after completing the questionnaire you think you have grounds for an appeal, we suggest that you read the following information thoroughly.
 This guidance explains the process and details how best to complete your appeal.

 We urge all students to use informal channels to resolve any complaints that they have with the university, however, Beds SU is on hand to support students where an informal pursuit of a complaint has not been successful.

 Plagiarism and other academic offences can have very serious consequences, so it's important that you know how to avoid getting yourself into any difficult situations whilst studying.
 The University's Study Hub has lots of helpful information about this.

 If you are accused of academic misconduct you will receive formal notification in a letter or email.
 You are entitled to see what evidence they have against you.
-Beds SU are on hand to support you if you feel that you have been unfairly accused.
+Beds SU is on hand to support you if you feel that you have been unfairly accused.

-The university's fitness to practise regulations are in place to make sure that students who are studying on a professionally recognised qualification for example teacher training, social work and midwifery, are in a position to meet the standards set out by the professional bodies.
+The University's fitness to practise regulations are in place to make sure that students who are studying on a professionally recognised qualification, for example, teacher training, social work and midwifery, are in a position to meet the standards set out by the professional bodies.